Steps to take if your teen is being bullied

 Bullying is always horrible to experience, but taking proactive steps to protect your child’s wellbeing can make a significant difference.
 By being there to support and work with them, taking charge in dealing with the school where required, and seeking additional resources such as professional help when needed, you can help your child or teen navigate this difficult time whilst developing their own resilience.

-Why not support your teen with luna premium?
+Why not support your teen with a luna subscription?

 Our app, luna, has dedicated advice on navigating bullying – cyber and in-person – as well as managing negative or toxic relationships.